What Does PCI Stand For?: A Merchant's Guide

 PCI Compliance: Rules & Guidelines

 For example, an eCommerce business accepts credit cards through an online gateway, whereas a retail business accepts credit cards in-person.
-Since both businesses accept credit cards in different ways, the security requirements for those businesses is different.
+Since both businesses accept credit cards in different ways, the security requirements for those businesses are also different.

 Nevertheless, the PCI council outlines the following Quick Steps to Security on their website: